Ukraine shuts ports as conflict threatens grain supplies | Headlines

 Russia and Ukraine account for 29% of global wheat exports, 19% of world maize (corn) exports, and 80% of world sunflower oil exports.
 Russia produced 76 million tonnes of wheat last year and is expected by the U.S. Department of Agriculture to export 35 million tonnes in the July-June season, 17% of the global total.

 Russia supplies wheat to all the major global buyers.
 Turkey and Egypt are the largest importers.
-Ukraine asked Turkey to close the Bosphorus and Dardanelles straits to the Russian ships, the Ukrainian ambassador to Ankara said earlier on Thursday.
+Ukraine asked Turkey on Thursday to close the Bosphorus and Dardanelles straits to Russian ships, the Ukrainian ambassador to Ankara said.

-Turkey's President Tayyip Erdogan said on Thursday he backed Ukraine's territorial integrity but there was no immediate response to Kyiv's request.
-Under a 1936 pact, Ankara has control over the straits and can limit the passage of warships in wartime or if threatened.
+Turkish President Tayyip Erdogan said he backed Ukraine's territorial integrity but there was no immediate response to Kyiv's request.
+Under the 1936 Montreux Convention, Ankara has control over the straits and can limit the passage of warships in wartime or if threatened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)